Can we enable users to continue interacting with a whiteboard on their mobile device?

 The design constraints for this project were challenging and fun.
 It was my first time designing a fully-fledged iOS app.
 I had to balance iOS design guidelines with SMART branding and the constraints of a very small screen size.

-We used two main methods to test SMART InkScan before release - heuristic evaluations, and an internal beta release.
-The beta release provided extensive UX feedback, and uncovered several bugs for our devs to fix before the public release.
+We used two main methods to test SMART InkScan before release - Heuristic Evaluations, and an internal beta release.
+The beta release provided extensive UX feedback and uncovered several bugs for our developers to fix before the public release.

 This mind map created by our Test Manager shows an overview of the actions available to InkScan users.

 I worked closely with our Documentation Team to direct and produce this video which demonstrates how to use InkScan.